Gradifying Bloggers

 Graziella's decision to join Queen's University was driven by her quest for the best resources to advance her academic career.
 As part of her educational journey, she plans to share her insights and experiences through blogging.
 Her posts will cover a range of topics, including organization hacks for academic success, leadership and protagonism as a student, and her unique perspective as both an international student and a woman in engineering.

-PhD in Cultural Studies
+PhDs in Communications Sciences and Cultural Studies